rafaelrozon/rafaelrozon/content/blog/react-providers/index.md

 The advantages of this approach are:

-- Single source of truth for providers, if they need to be modified, the change is done in one place.
+- Single source of truth for providers.
+If they need to be modified, the change is done in one place.
 It also helps with maintainability.
 - Reusability
-- Easier to read.
+- It is easier to read.
 When we go through the App file, we focus on what's important.
 When we see the AppProvider component, we get that it gives the app some shared state and capabilities.
 If we need to dig further, it's just to open that file and focus only on the providers.
-In my experience, minor readability optimizations like this one help to avoid unnecessary mental gymnastics when reading code.
-Most likely, the code base will grow, and readability and simplicity will be of huge importance for maintenance.
+In my experience, minor readability optimizations like this help to avoid unnecessary mental gymnastics when reading code.
+Most likely, the code base will grow, and readability and simplicity will be of great importance for maintenance.

 ## Caveats

 As professionals, a big part of our job is to use our judgment and experience to make good decisions.
 So, we have to exercise that.
 If some providers cause more complications than solutions, then don't include it in the AppProvider component.
 One example, most likely something like a AuthProvider is not needed in Storybook or on the tests.
-Maybe it is better not to include it in the AppProvider and keep it in the App file.
+So, maybe it is better not to include it in the AppProvider and keep it in the App file.
 It is something to be decided on a case-by-case.

 I hope this was useful to you.